Lynla13/scrapt_to_a_ebook_nodejs/README.md

 ## Functions : (Build ideads)
 - Crapt a website
-- Turn it to a ebook
+- Turn it to a ebook , Image, txt file
 - Save in your Deviecs
 ## Requirement
 - SQLite
 - MVC
+- OOP